-- Prior to the inception of this class of the Fund, the performance and risk measures are calculated using the A class performance of the Fund. - Standard Bank Africa Total Return Index (source: Standard Bank), performance as calculated by Allan Gray as at 31 December 2022.
-Calculation based on the latest available data as supplied by third parties. - Maximum percentage decline over any period calculated from monthly returns.
-The maximum drawdown occurred from August 2014 to July 2016 and maximum benchmark drawdown occurred from July 2014 to March 2020.
+- 1. The Fund is currently priced in US dollars.
+From inception to 30 April 2012 the Fund was priced in South African rands. - The current benchmark is the MSCI EFM Africa Index (total returns).
+From inception to 30 April 2012 the benchmark was the FTSE/JSE All Share Index including income.
+Performance as calculated by Allan Gray as at 31 January 2023 (source: Bloomberg).
+Calculation based on the latest available data as supplied by third parties. - Maximum percentage decline over any period.
+The maximum drawdown occurred from October 2007 to February 2009 and maximum benchmark drawdown occurred from October 2007 to February 2009.
 Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - The standard deviation of the Fund's monthly return.
+The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
+The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 This is the highest or lowest rolling 12-month return the Fund has experienced since inception.
-The Fund's highest annual return occurred during the 12 months ended 31 January 2018 and the benchmark's occurred during the 12 months ended 31 March 2021.
-The Fund's lowest annual return occurred during the 12 months ended 31 August 2015 and the benchmark's occurred during the 12 months ended 31 August 2015.
+The Fund's highest annual return occurred during the 12 months ended 31 August 1999 and the benchmark's occurred during the 12 months ended 28 February 2010.
+The Fund's lowest annual return occurred during the 12 months ended 31 October 2008 and the benchmark's occurred during the 12 months ended 31 October 2008.
 All rolling 12-month figures for the Fund and the benchmark are available from the Allan Gray Service Team on request.